VUEngine/vuengine.github.io/documentation/language/custom-features.md

 }
 ```

-## Instance mutation
+## Instance mutator

-It is possible to modify the behavior of individual instances by means of the `mutateTo` method call.
+It is possible to modify the mutator of individual instances by means of the `mutateTo` method call.
 This effectively provides a language-level mechanism for state machines.

 Objects can only evolve to classes that either inherint from the object's original class or to those from which the object's original class inherits.

-Classes that are meant to be mutation targets must be abstract and cannot add additional attributes to its instances.
+Classes that are meant to be mutator targets must be abstract and cannot add additional attributes to its instances.

 Given the following class: